Gayle Parker, Pastor

 Tom served as the Director of Fuller Theological Seminary Arizona from 1988 to 2018, where he taught classes in Biblical Interpretation, Old Testament, Biblical Hebrew, and Biblical Greek.
 (Clearly the life of a party.)

 Tom is a graduate of the University of Sheffield, England (M.Phil.), Princeton Theological Seminary (M.Div.), and the University of Arizona (B.A.).
 He is an ordained Pastor in the Presbyterian Church.

 Tom loves it that Gayle loves to cook.
 He is happy to enjoy the food, the company, and the wine.
-His hobbies are reading and running, and enjoys watching well-written comedy.
+His hobbies are reading and running, and he enjoys watching well-written comedy.

-Tracy Battaglia, Media & Communications
+Tracy Ann Battaglia, Media & Communications

 Joe is originally from the Midwest and grew up in the Chicago area.
 In his twenties, he moved to Arizona.
 He has been involved in Children’s Ministry at various churches in different capacities.
 He first believed and trusted in Christ at a young age, through the Children’s Ministry at the church where he grew up.
-Joe believes in making Children’s Ministry the best hour of a child’s week, doing this in the most safe and healthy environment imaginable.
+Joe believes in making Children’s Ministry the best hour of a child’s week, doing this in the safest and healthy environment imaginable.